3 Credits, Fall Semester

 Prerequisite: None

-This course introduces students to public health issues from a practice-based perspective.
+This course introduces students to public health issues from a systems-based perspective.
 Through presentations by public health leaders and practitioners, readings, group discussion and class activities, students practice integrating public concepts to better understand issues, and develop responses.
+Emphasis is placed on systems thinking and skills necessary to align diverse parts of healthcare and public health systems to achieve common goals.
 Course content focuses on public health issues from the Centers for Disease Control and Prevention (CDC), American Public Health Association (APHA), World Health Organization (WHO), local and state health departments or other organizations.

 This course partially satisfies the requirements for IPCP Digital Badge #1.